rematocorp/trello-integration-action/README.md

                   # When a card has one of these labels then branch category label is not assigned.
                   trello-conflicting-labels: 'feature;bug;chore'

-                  # When set to true, search for card also within the branch name (e.g. "1234-card-title").
-                  # If card id is found, comments card URL.
-                  # Default: false
-                  trello-card-in-branch-name: false

                   # Position of the card after being moved to a list.
                   # Options: "top" or "bottom"